paarth-r/leetcode/README.md

-Started leetcoding ages ago to get good at algos & programming in general Been stale for a while, will get active again now that I've started leetcoding again (internship grind woooooo) this was made in vim please forgive the formatting (or lack thereof)
+Started leetcoding ages ago to get good at algos & programming in general.
+The repo's been stale for a while, but it'll get active again now that I've begun leetcoding again (internship grind woooooo)